Siddhi-i/Movie-Rating-Prediction-with--Python/README.md

 The models were evaluated using:

 - **Mean Squared Error (MSE)** → Measures prediction error
-- (Optional) **R² Score** → Shows how well the model fits the data
+- **R² Score** → Indicates how well the model fits the data

-Random Forest performed better as it captured more complex patterns.

 ---

 ## 📊 Visualization
-A scatter plot was created to compare:

 ### Actual vs Predicted Ratings
 ![Actual vs Predicted](actual_vs_predicted.png)

-This helped visualize how close the predictions were to real values.
+This plot shows how close the predicted ratings are to the actual ratings.
+Points closer to a diagonal trend indicate better predictions.

 ---

 ## 🧠 Key Learnings
-- Real-world datasets are often messy and require cleaning
+- Real-world datasets are often messy and require proper cleaning
-- Categorical data must be encoded before training
+- Categorical data must be encoded before training models
 - Regression models are used for predicting continuous values
-- Random Forest can perform better than simple linear models
+- Random Forest can outperform simpler models in many cases

 ---